Veterinary Receptionist Full Job Description

 - Verifying patient insurance

-Salaries vary by employer, location, and experience.
-But experts estimate the average annual wage for a veterinary receptionist is between $21,170 and $30,460.* In addition to steady pay, you may also qualify for invaluable healthcare and employee benefits.
+The salary for this role varies based on facility, location, and experience, but the average annual salary is $32,600 per year.* In addition to steady pay, you may also qualify for invaluable healthcare and employee benefits.

 Veterinary clinic receptionist is a great career choice.
-And it’s getting even better because it’s related to two of our nation’s fastest growing industries.
+And it’s getting even better because it’s related to one of our nation’s fastest growing industries.